autodistill/autodistill-sam-hq/README.md

 This repository contains the code supporting the Segment Anything base model for use with [Autodistill](https://github.com/autodistill/autodistill).

 [SAM HQ](https://github.com/SysCV/sam-hq) is a zero-shot segmentation model capable of producing detailed masks, developed by [ETH VIS](https://github.com/SysCV).
 SAM HQ can segment an entire image into masks, or use points to segment specific parts of an object.
-You can use Segment Anything with Autodistill to segment objects.
-Segment Anything does not assign classes, so you should use SAM HQ model with a tool like Grounding DINO or GPT-4V.
+You can use SAM HQ with Autodistill to segment objects.
+SAM HQ does not assign classes, so you should use SAM HQ model with a tool like Grounding DINO or GPT-4V.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).